-- In order to achieve widespread use and high utilization required to achieve commercial success UAM aircraft will need all weather capability. - Selecting an Ice Protection System (IPS) may appear trivial to many, however the impact these systems can have on the performance of UAM aircraft can be significant. - To illustrate, we have utilized our extensive knowledge, to size various IPS for a notional UAM aircraft.
+- In order to achieve widespread use and high utilization required to achieve commercial success UAM aircraft will need all weather capability - Selecting an Ice Protection System (IPS) may appear trivial to many, however the impact these systems can have on the performance of UAM aircraft can be significant - To illustrate, we have utilized our extensive knowledge, to size various IPS for a leading UAM aircraft - the Beta Alia 250 - All images and case study details are supplied with the express permission of BETA and are for illustrative purposes only.
+They are not intended to represent or imply any commercial arrangement.